cmotta2016/docker-glpi/README.md

   glpiserver:
 ```

-So, inside work dir, run the following command and enjoy it:
+So run the following command and enjoy it:
 ```
 # docker-compose up -d
 ```